baronauta/RayTracer/README.md

   Returns white for hits and black for misses.
   Useful for visibility checks and fast silhouette previews.

+### Antialiasing

+All tracers support *antialiasing* via the `--samples-per-pixel` option, a technique that reduces variance and visual artifacts by casting multiple rays per pixel.
+An example comparing images with and without antialiasing can be found in the [Feature Gallery](#feature-gallery) section.

+### Usage

 To display usage instructions and available options for a specific tracer, use the `-h` flag:
 ```bash